• Statistics

 It’s a study that follows the same people over time.
 The information gathered in this way allows us to better understand changes in living situations, the development (or non-development) of certain behaviours, and the various transitions experienced.

-An interviewer from Statistique Québec will call your family to explain the study and answer your questions.
-She will also schedule an appointment to do an interview at your home.
-If it is not possible to meet in person due to health measures, the interview will take place by phone or via the Zoom application.
+An interviewer from Institut de la statistique du Québec will call your family to explain the study and answer your questions.
+She will also schedule an appointment to do an interview at your home at a time that is convenient for you.

 Once the appointment has been scheduled, each parent will receive an e-mail containing the information they will need to complete their online questionnaire.
 A paper version of these questionnaires is also available upon request.